Joe Carter turns 59 today.

 He made it up to the Cubs in July of 1983 and played 23 games.
 The Cubs traded him to Cleveland where he played for 6 seasons.
 From there he was traded to San Diego before the 1990 season.
 He had one pretty bad season with the Padres and then he was traded to the Jays with Roberto Alomar for Fred McGriff and Tony Fernandez.
 The trade has been talked about plenty, but it is worth mentioning again that this was a pretty amazing deal.
 How often do you see two star players traded for two star players?
+It would be a tough trade to make, because he is too easy to grade.
 All the players played well for their teams, but we won two World Series, so I think it is safe to say we won the trade.

-In our second World Series year, Joe did well again, driving in 121 runs (3rd in the AL) while hitting 33 homers, his 5 straight year of over 100 RBI and 7 of the last 8 seasons.
-Yeah, I know, a lot of that is opportunity, it helps to have a lot of runners on base.
+In our second World Series year Joe had another good year, driving in 121 runs (3rd in the AL) while hitting 33 homers, his 5 straight year of over 100 RBI and 7 of the last 8 seasons.
+Yeah, I know, a lot of that is opportunity, it helps having a lot of runners on base.
 Once again he made the All-Star team and he was 12th in MVP voting.
 Frank Thomas won that year and Blue Jay teammates Paul Molitor and John Olerud were 2nd and 3rd in the voting.
 And, of course, he hit the biggest home run in Blue Jay history.
-He didn’t do much for us in the ALCS, hitting .259 with no extra-base hits.
-In the Series he had the big homer plus another homer, drove in 8 runs and scored 6 in the 6 game series.
+He didn’t do much for us in the ALCS, hitting .259 with no extra base hits.
+In the Series he had the big homer and one other, drove in 8 runs and scored 6 in the 6 game series.

-My memory of Carter is of a happy guy who clearly enjoyed playing baseball.
-I’ve always liked those guys, if you can’t enjoy yourself as a professional baseball player, there is something wrong.
+My memory of Carter is of a happy guy that clearly enjoyed playing baseball.
+I’ve always like those guys, if you can’t enjoy yourself as a professional baseball player, there is something wrong.